EdisonLeeeee/STEP/README.md

-# STEP: Self-supervised Temporal Graph Pruning at Scale
+# Less Can be More: Unsupervised Graph Pruning for Large-scale Dynamic Graphs

-PyTorch implementation of the paper "STEP: Self-supervised Temporal Graph Pruning at Scale".
+PyTorch implementation of the paper "Less Can be More: Unsupervised Graph Pruning for Large-scale Dynamic Graphs".

 # Requirements
 + torch == 1.8.1